bharathiIT90/Deployment-drop-your-projects/README.md

 ```sh
 $ python manage.py createsuperuser
 ```
-The above commands create a new superuser for application.
+The above command create a new superuser for application and follow the instructions on terminal for the same.
 Finally run the application using the following command.
+Open the browser to check the application.

 ```sh
 $ python manage.py runserver
 ```

+## Technical Run: